orion3dgames/t5c/README.md

 Building a basic multiplayer 3d top down rpg using babylon.js and colyseus

 ## Current progress:
-- can support up to 20 people per map (depends on server of course)
 - fully player authorative movement with client side prediction and server reconciliation
   - diablo like movement using the mouse with the ability to click to move
 - scene management (login, register, character selection, etc...)